LBNL-UCB-STI/beam/README.md

 BEAM extends the [Multi-Agent Transportation Simulation Framework](https://github.com/matsim-org/matsim) (MATSim) to enable powerful and scalable analysis of urban transportation systems.

-##Build
+## Build
 BEAM is a gradle project.
-To build the project, you are required to run following command:
+To build the project, you are required to run the following command:
 ````
 gradle build
 ````
 It will generate a shadow jar with all dependencies inside build/libs directory.

-##Run
+## Run
 Once the `beam.jar` is ready.
 You can run beam by executing following command.
 ````
 java -Xmx2g -jar build/libs/beam.jar --config test/input/beamville/beam.conf